Happy teachers, better students: 3 ways to motivate your teachers and engage your students

 Most importantly, reports demonstrate that when teachers feel more control over their work, they perform better and achieve positive student outcomes.

 First, ask your teachers what they need.
-Many teachers today want to incorporate technology into their classrooms.
-Tools like tablets and SMART boards provide interactive and unique learning experiences that can be tailored to student needs.
+For instance, many teachers today want to incorporate technology into their classrooms.
+Young students are drawn to tech like flies and nobody knows it better than teachers.
+Plus, with the edTech tool boom that came with the pandemic, teachers have more options and digital resources available than ever before.
+In the classroom, tools like tablets, SMART boards, throwable microphones, and other pieces of kit provide interactive and unique learning experiences that can be tailored to student needs.

 Plus, they make lesson plans engaging and fun.
 Studies show that the more students have a good time while learning the better they are at retaining information.